avo-hq/docs.avohq.io/docs/3.0/actions.md

 #### Implementation

-To achieve this, we'll utilize the `request.referer` object and extract parameters from the URL.
+To achieve this, we'll reference the `request.referer` object and extract parameters from the URL.
 Here is how to do it:

 ```ruby
 class Action